 Safety precautions when working with Neurographica

 What rules and safety precautions (SPs) apply when working with Neurographica?

-The Algorithm for Removing Limitations (ARL) is the very first technique taught in the Neurographica® User course.
-Its goal is to remove constraints, solve problems, and remove roadblocks in the way of achieving a goal.
+The Algorithm for Removing Limitations (ARL) is the very first technique taught in the Neurographica Basic User course.
+Its goal is to remove constraints, solve problems and remove roadblocks on the way of achieving your goals.